Bunli

 Debugging Tests

-test('debugging example', async () => {
+test("debugging example", async () => {

-const cli = createTestCLI({
+const cli = await createTestCLI({

-const result = await cli.run(['complex-command'])
+const result = await cli.run(["complex-command"]);

 // Detailed assertion messages

-`Command failed with: ${result.stderr}`
+expect(result.exitCode).toBe(0, `Command failed with: ${result.stderr}`);

 Next Steps